 And the American people are going to ultimately make a judgment on the job that Donald Trump has done as president.

-It's like saying, Yeah, we want you to now, now that you've you've made all these gains being Trump, we want you to stop.
+It's like saying, yeah, we want you to now, now that you've made all these gains being Trump, we want you to stop.

-We want you to take the switch in your mind and turn it off and stop being the fighter that let's see, kept his promises on judges and tax cuts and bureaucracy and cutting the bureaucracy and finding the way finally to build the wall, which is gonna be a big, big, big issue if he builds that wall.
+We want you to take the switch in your mind and turn it off and stop being the fighter that, let's see, kept his promises on judges and tax cuts and bureaucracy and cutting the bureaucracy and finding the way finally to build the wall, which is going to be a big, big, big issue if he builds that wall.

-Um, and of course, trade deals that helps American workers with Canada, Japan, and Mexico, and Western European allies and Japan, and even a half a deal with China.
+And of course, trade deals that help American workers with Canada, Japan, and Mexico and Western European allies and Japan and even a half a deal with China.

 You know, he's kept all those promises.